gojiplus/captr/Readme.md

 [![GPL-3.0](http://img.shields.io/:license-gpl-blue.svg)](http://opensource.org/licenses/GPL-3.0)
 [![Build Status](https://travis-ci.org/soodoku/captr.svg?branch=master)](https://travis-ci.org/soodoku/captr)

 OCR text and handwritten forms using [Captricity](https://captricity.com/).
 Captricity's big advantage over [Abbyy Cloud OCR](https://github.com/soodoku/abbyyR) is that it allows the user to easily specify the position of text-blocks that want to OCR; they have a simple web-based UI.
 The quality of the OCR can be checked using `compare_txt` from [recognize](https://github.com/soodoku/recognize).

+Before diving into captr, read this [small vignette](vignette/Using_Captricity.Rmd).

 ### Installation